Kassena-Nankana West District: 1.5.5 Banking and financial services

 The district has one banking institution, the Naara Rural Bank Limited located in Paga with branches at Navrongo, Chiana and Sirigu.
 There are also non-banking institutions in the district which collaborate with the financial institutions to offer credit to groups and individuals.
 Such institutions include Non-governmental Organizations, Community Based Rural Development Project and National Board for Small Scale Industries.
-In addition, nonformal credit arrangements such as "Susu" are available for traders and small-scale producers.
+In addition, non-formal credit arrangements such as "Susu" are available for traders and small-scale producers.

 1.5.6 Hospitality industry

 The following are a list of hospitality facilities which complement the tourist industry in the district.
 They include Kubs lodge, the CEPS Canteen, Black heritage, More Hope Enterprise and several other pito bars.
 However, most of these facilities need to be developed in order to attract more users which would in turn boost the private sector in the district.

 1.5.7 Unemployment and underemployment

 The level of unemployment is very high in the district especially among the youth.
 Agriculture pursuits dominate the employment scene.
 Over 70.0 percent of the active 7 population is into agriculture and the unemployment situation is worse during the prolonged dry season when no farming activity can take place.
 Dry season gardening is practised only in communities where there are small-scale dams.
 This invariably compels most of the youth to migrate to the southern part of the country in search of jobs.
 Other areas that offer employment opportunities to the people include the public services, retail trade, food processing, pottery and other agro-based processing.
-The above characteristics do affect the growth and expansion of the district’s economy.
+The above characteristics do affect the growth and expansion of the district's economy.